-observation corresponds to some specific level, $m{ij}^s = m$, is independent of the observable determinants of m{ij}^s , q{ij}^s .
-We can assess this property in the spirit of Hirano and Imbens (2004) within the common-support subsample of the data.
-For each covariate in q{ij}^s (including the sector-level, exporting-country, and importing-country indicator variables) we may conduct a t-test under the null hypothesis that the mean of the covariate is the same across the aforementioned 9 groups.
+However, focusing on a common support may not be enough to ensure that for any observation with the same GPS, say $r(m, q{ii}^s)$, the probability that the treatment for this observation corresponds to some specific level, $m{ij}^s = m$, is independent of the observable determinants of m{ij}^s , q{ij}^s .
+We can assess this property in the spirit of Hirano and Imbens (2004) within the common support subsample of the data.
+For each covariate in q{ii}^s (including the sector-level, exporting-country, and importing-country indicator variables), we may conduct a t-test under the null hypothesis that the mean of the covariate is the same across the aforementioned 9 groups.
 Specifically, we may perform such a test unconditionally versus conditionally on the GPS.

-Figure 3 provides a histogram plot of the t-statistics of this equality-of-means test for all covariates without and with conditioning on the two different GPS, respectively.
+Figure S.3 provides a histogram plot of the t-statistics of this equality-of-means test for all covariates without and with conditioning on the two different GPS, respectively.
 Each panel reports the density of the t-statistics as well as the boundaries of the 95% confidence region regarding the equality of means (between two red bars).
 The top panel in the figure indicates that, unconditional on the GPS, many of the covariates are significantly different among the 9 groups.
-Hence, using a regression approach which simply conditions on the covariates in a linear fashion would miss out on nonlinear effects of the same covariates, whereby conditional nonlinear effects of the trade-policy variables on trade costs and trade flows might reflect differences in covariates which are unaccounted for rather than effects which are attributable to trade policy.
+Hence, using a regression approach which simply conditions on the covariates in a linear fashion would miss out on nonlinear effects of the same covariates, whereby conditional nonlinear effects of the trade-policy variables on trade costs and trade flows might reflect differences in covariates, which are unaccounted for rather than effects which are attributable to trade policy.
 Overall, only 39% (31%) of the absolute values of the t-statistics are below 2.58 (1.96), not rejecting an equality of means at 10% (5%).
 Quite some of the t-statistics are even in the double digits.